xgi-org/xgi/CODE_OF_CONDUCT.md

 ### Decide further responses

-If the reported person provides additional context, the Hypergraph Community Code of Conduct team may need to re-evaluate the behavioral modification plan and consequences.
+If the reported person provides additional context, the XGI Community Code of Conduct team may need to re-evaluate the behavioral modification plan and consequences.

 ### Follow up with the reporter